Additional Information

 -

-from April 2026, for those with qualifying income over £50,000
+from April 2026, for those with qualifying Turnover of £50,000 and over

 -

-from April 2027, for those with qualifying income over £30,000
+from April 2027, for those with qualifying Turnover of £30,000 and over

 Making Tax Digital for Income Tax is a new way for sole traders and landlords to report their income and expenses to HMRC.